rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 last child if closed by a parent container - previous sibling when closed by a t2 sectioning node -

+t2 -> t1 transformations must take into account, that
+they could be the cause for new first and/or last top-level nodes - the corresponding node references, if any, need to be updated

 <!-- ======================================================================= -->
 ## parent containers